-1. Ratio between: a) all the freshwater withdrawal quotas from surface, groundwater and third parties; b) the total production + heatlt.
+- 1. Ratio between: a) all the freshwater withdrawal quotas from surface, groundwater and third parties; b) the total production + heatlt. - 2.
+It excludes new Green Hydrogen Production Plants.
+2017 baseline recalculated

 Environmental Sustainability - Pollutants and Waste

 Enel commitment to improving the air quality in areas where the Group operates is testified by the constant reduction of the main atmospheric pollutants associated with thermal production